-Outlaw Rogue Leveling Guide from 1 to 80 — The War Within (11.2.5)
+Outlaw Rogue Leveling Guide from 1 to 90 — Midnight Season 1

-Outlaw Rogue Leveling Guide for The War Within
+Outlaw Rogue Leveling Guide for Midnight

 Unfortunately, Rogue has often been cited as the single worst class to level in World of Warcraft.
 Fret not, however, as it is still more than capable of dealing with the leveling journey just fine, even if it will take you a little longer than your friends who may have chosen a different class than you.
-Once you hit max-level, you'll surpass them in no time and be thankful you spent the time to pick Rogue!
+Once you hit max-level, you will surpass them in no time and be thankful you spent the time to pick Rogue!

 One of the biggest strengths of Rogue during leveling is its ability to simply